February 2018: AG&P’s General Counsel Marie Antonette (Tonet) Quiogue featured in People Asia magazine

 ET Energyworld : India needs an overarching policy to support its plans to increase the share of natural gas in the energy mix and replace conventional fuels for household use as well as industrial utilities, AG&P’s Abhilesh Gupta writes.

-At a recent environmental forum in Nairobi, the Kenya Government reaffirmed its intention to address climate change and reduce greenhouse gas emissions by using cleaner fuels and tapping into renewable energy sources.
+At a recent environmental forum in Nairobi, the Kenya Government reaffirmed its intention to address climate change and reduce greenhouse gas emissions by using cleaner fuels and tapping into renewable energy sources, AG&P writes.

-Indonesia’s best bet for a sustainable and secure energy outlook is natural gas – and that opens an opportunity for imported LNG, writes AG&P’s Jakarta-based business development chief Julian Thomas.
+Indonesia’s best bet for a sustainable and secure energy outlook is natural gas – and that opens an opportunity for imported LNG, AG&P writes.